Draft: Unreliable+unordered WebRTC data channel transport for Snowflake rev2

 The primary change is not changed and remain the same, copied from @dcf 's summary.

-The core change is
+The core change is here, where

-are passed to `webrtc.DataChannelInit`.
+are passed towebrtc.DataChannelInit

-provides a UDP-like service where each user message is sent exactly once and delivered in the order received.")
+.
+(Compare RFC 8831: "Limiting the number of retransmissions to zero, combined with unordered delivery, provides a UDP-like service where each user message is sent exactly once and delivered in the order received.")

 As for the transfer the ClientID, it is now transfer with the protocol field of the channel opening message.
 Here is a break down of different version of channel opening messages: